thepirat000/Audit.NET/src/Audit.NET.Firestore/README.md

    - Implementing a retention policy to delete old events
    - Using batch operations for bulk inserts

-4. **Field Names**: The automatic field name fixing (dots to underscores) adds a small overhead.
-If your field names don't contain dots, you can disable this feature.
+4. **Field Names**: Field name sanitization (dots to underscores) adds a small overhead.
+Enable it only if your field names contain dots.

 ## Connection Testing